swarkn/LIShelpers/README.md

   - Eyerything you might see on the screen, will be read out loud (if you wish so)
   - Less information on the screen is allways more.

-The toolset of LIShelpers is written in Python computer language by the guys of [do-it-neat.com].
+The toolset of LIShelpers is written in Python computer language, hosted by the guys of [do-it-neat.com] and GitHub[github project].
 You are able to get support at the [github issues] site.

 ### Tech